bartacruz/fgatc/README.md

   * Create AI Aircrafts.
 3. Run the server: `$ python server.py`
 4. Start Flightgear and use the server address as a multiplayer server.
 Tune the radio to some controller's freq.
-  Now you can use the menu with the key `'` and communicate with the towers.
+  Now you can use the menu with the key `'` and communicate with the ATC controllers.
 5. Access the interactive map in `/map/` (i.e.: <http://localhost:8000/map/>).
-  With no other parameters, it will show the SABE area (Buenos Aires).
+  With no other parameters, it will show the SABE airport area (Buenos Aires, Argentina).
-  Use the `icao` parameter to customize the startup location of the map. (i.e.: <http://localhost:8000/map/?icao=KSFO>)
+  You can use the `icao` parameter to customize the startup location of the map. (i.e.: <http://localhost:8000/map/?icao=KSFO>)

 ## Planned/ToDo
 [x] Enhance METAR loading and caching.